-485 A new configuration type, the γ{11n} configurations are introduced, which have not been 486 investigated yet.
-Our numerous former studies let us assume that such so-called quasi null 487 configurations can be very useful complements to the traditional configurations.
+A new configuration type, i.e., the γ{11n} configuration, is introduced, which has not been investigated yet.
+Our numerous former studies let us assume that such so-called quasinull configurations can be very useful complements to the traditional configurations.

-Numerical investigations showed that although models which have large impact to the surface potential were presented better by the traditional configurations the quality of their image decreases faster with decreasing model impact than that of the γ{11n} configurations.
-For small impact models the application of the γ{11n} configurations is worthwhile at least together with a traditional configuration.
-It was shown that the quality of the image of $\gamma(m){11n}$ configurations can even be further improved by the Model Stacking procedure resulting a good image even for small-effect models.
-If the application of the MOST procedure does not help avoid the uncertainties, then a combination of the geoelectric results with results of other geophysical investigations, or direct investigation of the possible inhomogeneities is recommended.
+Numerical investigations showed that, although models that have a large impact to the surface potential were presented better by the traditional configurations, the quality of their image decreases faster with a decreasing model impact than that of the γ{11n} configurations.
+For small-impact models, the application of the γ{11n} configurations is worthwhile, at least together with a traditional configuration.
+It was shown that the quality of the image of $\gamma(m){11n}$ configurations can even be further improved by the MOST procedure, resulting in a good image even for small-effect models.
+If the application of the MOST procedure does not help avoid the uncertainties, then a combination of the geoelectric results with results of other geophysical investigations, or direct investigation of the possible inhomogeneity, is recommended.

-497 Most of the γ{11n} configurations proved to be definitely better than those of the traditional 498 configurations in horizontal resolution investigations (especially with larger n values.)
-The mirrored

-499 version of the γ{11n} configurations (the γm{11n} configurations) were even better than the original 500 configurations.
+Most of the γ{11n} configurations proved to be definitely better than those of the traditional configurations in horizontal resolution investigations (especially with larger n values.)
+The mirrored versions of the γ{11n} configurations (the γm{11n} configurations) were even better than the original configurations.

-501 Although in the vertical resolution studies the separation of the anomalies directly below each 502 other proved to be impossible for all studied configurations, certain $\gamma(m){11n}$ configurations and 503 especially the γm{113} configuration proved to be good in detection of the deeper bodies.
+Although, in the vertical resolution studies, the separation of the anomalies directly below each other proved to be impossible for all studied configurations, certain $\gamma(m){11n}$ configurations, particularly, the γm{113} configuration, proved to be good in detection of the deeper bodies.

-For certain models γm{11n} configurations may be better even in case of large-impact inhomogeneities, as it was illustrated, too.
+For certain models γm{11n} , configurations may be better even in the case of large-impact inhomogeneity, as it was illustrated.
 The γm{11n} configurations proved to be better than even the Stummer configuration also in detection and positioning of a hole in the liner in a realistic field example.

-Summarising the numerical results it can be stated that the $\gamma(m){11n}$ configurations are more sensible to small impact models, than the traditional configurations, including the optimised Stummer configuration, giving better image about them.
-They proved to have better horizontal resolution, as well.
-In case of model bodies below each other many of them were able to indicate the existence of the lower body and even its vertical position in contrary to the traditional configurations.
-It is in accordance with the larger depth of detectability values of these configurations which were calculated by Szalai et al. (2014).
-These statements are right in spite of the smaller data coverage of these configurations which could however be increased by the simultaneous use of different $\gamma(m){11n}$ configurations.
-Applying the Model Stacking procedure by combining the images of several $\gamma(m){11n}$ configurations the results could even be further improved.
+Summarizing the numerical results, it can be stated that the $\gamma(m){11n}$ configurations are more sensible to small-impact models than the traditional configurations, including the optimized Stummer configuration, giving a better image about them.
+They also proved to have better horizontal resolution.
+In the case of model bodies, below each other, many of them were able to indicate the existence of the lower body and even its vertical position in contrary to the traditional configurations.
+It is in accordance with the larger DD values of these configurations, which were calculated by Szalai et al. (2014).
+These statements are right, in spite of the smaller data coverage of these configurations, which could however be increased by the simultaneous use of different $\gamma(m){11n}$ configurations.
+By applying the MOST procedure by combining the images of several $\gamma(m){11n}$ configurations, the results could even be further improved.

-518 In the present paper we mostly concentrated on models which seem to be most promising for 519 the γ{11n} and γm{11n} configurations, according to our theoretical considerations.
-On the basis of these 520 investigations we propose that problems like detection and characterisation of tunnels, caves, cables, 521 tubes, abandoned riverbeds, lack of continuity in clay layers could be effectively solved by these 522 configurations.
-Their use is also recommended in problems where false alarms are less important 523 than high resolution, e.g. in dam investigations or waste deposit monitoring.
-They can be useful in any problems where small changes are expected with time, e.g. in any monitoring problems.
+In the present paper we mostly concentrated on models that seem to be most promising for the γ{11n} and γm{11n} configurations, according to our theoretical considerations.
+Based on these investigations, we propose that problems such as detection and characterization of tunnels, caves, cables, tubes, abandoned riverbeds, and lack of continuity in clay layers could be effectively solved by these configurations.
+Their use is also recommended in problems where false alarms are less important than high resolution, e.g., in dam investigations or waste deposit monitoring.
+They can be useful in any problems where small changes are expected with time, e.g., in any monitoring problems.
 Due to the reduced effect of the inhomogeneity below conductive or resistive layers, the $\gamma(m){11n}$ configurations should be effective in such problems.